CCI-Tools/cate/doc/source/user_manual/um_gui.rst

    Placemarks Panel - Marker details

-To add *a new polyline*, click the second left-most button.
+To add a new polyline, click **New polyline** button (the second left-most).
 Click a point in the Globe to start the line, and then click the next n-lines as you wish.
 To finish, double-click at your final point.
 When the Details toggle is enabled, you can modify the name of this polyline.

 .. figure:: ../_static/figures/user_manual/gui_panel_placemarks_line.png
    :width: 1024px